ayedaemon/ayedaemon.github.io/content/post/drafts/elf-chronicles-symbol-tables.md

 ```

+Let's see what each member of this struct resembles

 ### st_name

-Similar to other name fields in the ELF specification, this member stores the index or offset in the associated string table.
+Similar to other name fields in the ELF specification, this member stores the **index** or **offset** in the associated string table.

 ### st_info

 This member represents a combined value derived from two different but related attributes: `bind` and `type`.

-Both, [Kernel](https://elixir.bootlin.com/linux/v6.5.8/source/include/uapi/linux/elf.h#L136) and [glibc](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/elf.h;hb=2bd00179885928fd95fcabfafc50e7b5c6e660d2#l572) provide definitions and macros to work with this member.
+Both, [Linux Kernel](https://elixir.bootlin.com/linux/v6.5.8/source/include/uapi/linux/elf.h#L136) and [glibc](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/elf.h;hb=2bd00179885928fd95fcabfafc50e7b5c6e660d2#l572) provide definitions and macros to work with this member.

 #### 1. Bind

-The "bind" bits provide information about where this symbol can be seen and used..
+The "bind" bits provide information about where this symbol can be seen and used...
 There are 3 kinds of binding defined by linux kernel

 ```c
 /*